Best Markers for Coloring: Your Guide to Coloring Book Supplies

 Then there’s Ohuhu.
 These are my sweet-spot pick.
 They’re not cheapo markers, but they won’t drain your bank account like Copic either.
 The Ohuhu brush tips are what comes in as most popular as they are just a lot fun to use compared to most standard marker tips.
 To me, they’re some of the best markers for coloring books because they balance quality and price so well.
 I’ve used them on everything from doodles to those detailed floral pages, and they never let me down.
 The Ohuhu pastel set is one of my favorites because you can blindly grab a color and it will likely mesh well with any other marker from the set.

 I have also tested the bargain-bin brands and where these brands above differ is they won’t dry out after only a month or two.
 So my advice would be if you are looking to save money then don’t go too cheap with an off-brand marker or you’ll end up spending more money in the long run as you’ll find yourself replacing sets more often.
+My one exception to that is the Colpart Brush Tip Markers as they stack up very well compared to the expensive brands.

 Here’s the catch with alcohol markers: they can bleed through thinner paper.
 When you are buying your coloring books on Amazon, chances are the paper will be thinner in nature.
 The best coloring books for markers will come on thicker paper but it’s still safest to put a sheet of paper behind your page when coloring.